google/openhtf/README.md

 additional fluff.
 Those duties are (with example tasks):

   * Manage configuration for each test.
-  * Predicatable testrun I/O.
+  * Predictable testrun I/O.
     * Same output format across all test stations can make it easier to write systems to ingest and analyze test results.
     * Uniform frontend across test stations makes for intuitive operator interactions.
     * Possible to monitor all stations from a central frontend.
-  * Manage test start and exectution.
+  * Manage test start and execution.
     * Plug in a DUT and have a test start automatically.
     * Provide a uniform model of seqential test logic (phases).
   * Provide hardware interface tools.